 And, of course, I saw nothing.
 The ceiling was a little destroyed but clean.
 I looked at my hand again.
 There was no blood.
-I breathed out quickly all but bursting out laughing, because of my cowardice.
+I breathed out quickly, bursting out laughing because of my cowardice.
 For the last time I looked around and headed to the door.

 But something stopped me.

 I looked down with fear.
 A hand grabbed my ankle, thereby making it impossible to move.
 I made a horrifying eye contact with the ghost for a few seconds.
 After that I opened my mouth to scream, but the ghost groaned and grabbed my neck.

 She wanted to strangle me!
 I gasped and tried to kick her, but somehow I missed every time.
 When I was losing consciousness, she stopped and swung her fingers toward my eyes.

 I got up quickly with a gasp.
 I coughed and started to breathe violently, as if I was a newborn eager for air.
 Someone was talking to me while rubbing my back, but I needed a moment to come to my senses.

 When I could breathe normally again, I looked up confused.
 Members were beside me with worried faces.